M-jerez/any-generator/README.md

 </p>
 <p align="center">
   <strong>Simple scaffolding generator for any project.</strong><br/>
-   Anygen is your own custom cli-tool, automate code generation based on your project.
+   Anygen is your own little cli-tool or advanced copy-paste command.
 </p>

 ---